South Ronaldsay and Burray, Orkney

 - St Margaret’s Hope – the main town in South Ronaldsay, St Margaret’s Hope is built around a bay and has plenty to interest the visitor – restaurants, pubs, cafes, museums and shops

 - The Tomb of the Eagles – a cliff-side Neolithic tomb which contained over 340 bodies, as well as the talons of sea eagles, hence the name.
 The visitors centre allows you to get close to archaeology – you can hold a skull and see the Neolithic pottery.

 - Beautiful sandy beaches have built up at Barriers number 3 and 4, making these excellent destinations for those wishing to picnic and sunbathe.

-- There is a fifth Churchill Barrier, which links the uninhabited island of Hunda with Burray.
-This causeway is for walkers only.
+- There is a fifth Churchill Barrier, which links the privately-owned island of Hunda with Burray.